ciebarbarie/ciebarbarie/content/shows/gratis-chips.en.md

 Blue and pink aren’t innocent clichés – we hang our prejudices on them.<br>
 Pink is for girls, just like scented candles, crying, being caring, keeping a diary, having feelings and ponies.<br>
 Blue is for boys, just like cars, fighting, pay checks, overtime, rockets and blue puzzles.<br>
 For sure there are differences between boys and girls.
-But surely we attach way too much importance to them?<br>
+But surely we attach way too much importance to them<br>

 Time to investigate.<br>
 Because the fight for equality has not yet been fought!<br>